 Updated on August 8, 2022

 The United States doesn’t specifically track all of its citizens who live outside of its borders, but the State Department estimates that 6.8 million U.S. citizens lived outside of the U.S. in 2013.

 All citizens, regardless of where they live, are required to file a tax return.
 Many people who are obligated to file these returns face no tax liability, meaning they probably won’t pay any tax.
-But failure to file even an informational return can result in dire consequences.
+But failure to file even an informational return every tax year can result in dire consequences.

 “Millions of people, ex-pats living out of the U.S., are not filing returns,” says Miami-based tax litigator Alan L. Weisberg.
 “Informational returns have a ton of penalties associated with not filing them, even when there is no tax due normally.
 The civil penalties are draconian—they can be confiscatory.”

-But there is an IRS program that can help.
-The Offshore Voluntary Program, also known as the Voluntary Offshore Initiative, was established by the IRS to allow citizens with foreign bank accounts to come in and voluntarily disclose their accounts.
+But there is an Internal Revenue Service (IRS) program that can help.
+The Offshore Voluntary Disclosure Program, also known as the Voluntary Offshore Initiative, was established by the IRS to allow citizens with foreign bank accounts to come in and voluntarily disclose their accounts.